-A Rich Past, A Promising Future
+'A Rich Past, A Promising Future'

 The construction of St. Alban’s UEL Memorial Church was the result of the dream and unflagging efforts of Reverend Richard Forneri.
 The Anglican congregation of Adolphustown had built St. Paul’s Church in 1822 and though their numbers were never large they played an important role in the community.
+After St. Alban's opened, the former St. Paul's served as the Church Hall for about 100 years.
+It was located about 900 feet west of St. Alban's, surrounded by the graves of those who built it.

-On the centennial of the landing of the first United Empire Loyalists in Adolphustown, Reverend Forneri was ready to begin the construction of his Church.
-On June 17th, 1884 the cornerstone of St. Alban’s was laid by the Honourable John Beverly Robinson, Lieutenant Governor of Ontario.
-The first service was held in 1890 and St. Alban’s Church played an important religious and social role in the Adolphustown community for almost 130 years.
+On the centennial of the landing of the first United Empire Loyalists in Adolphustown, Reverend Forneri was ready to begin construction of the Church of St. Alban the Martyr, Adolphustown.
+On June 17th, 1884 the cornerstone of St. Alban’s was laid by the Honourable John Beverley Robinson, Lieutenant- Governor of Ontario.

 UEL Service

-The cornerstone for St. Alban’s the Martyr UEL Memorial Church was laid in 1884 on the Centennial of the landing of the first Loyalists in Adolphus Reach.
-In a letter to a prospective donor Rev. Forneri wrote,
+The cornerstone for St. Alban’s the Martyr UEL Memorial Church was laid in 1884 on the Centennial of the landing of the first Loyalists in Upper Canada, off Adolphus Reach on the Bay of Quinte onto the shores of Adolphustown in a spot now part of the UEL Heritage Centre and Park.

-"beginning at the Chancel a band of coloured English tiles will run along the wall just above the wainscoting and in this band will be inserted polished tablets bearing the names of prominent Loyalists of Canada.
+"beginning at the Chancel, a band of coloured English tiles will run along the wall just above the wainscoting and in this band will be inserted polished tablets bearing the names of prominent Loyalists of Canada.
 There they will not, like their tombstones, crumble under the action of the weather.
 There they will be read with reverence by succeeding generations.
 Thus names which are historical will be lastingly preserved".

 Photo: Sean Hearon